kennynguyen216/SigmaNova/README.md

 ## Rendering Notes

-The spacetime-fabric grid is currently being redesigned.
-An early prototype rendered the grid inside the fullscreen fragment shader by ray marching against a curved surface and procedurally drawing lines per pixel.
-That proved the idea, but it caused noisy red/purple/cyan artifacts and broken-looking lines where the grid compressed near the gravity well.
+The spacetime-fabric grid started as a fullscreen fragment-shader experiment.
+The early prototype ray marched against a curved surface and procedurally drew grid lines per pixel.
+That proved the idea, but it caused aliasing: where the grid compressed near the gravity well, thin procedural lines could fall between pixel samples, creating noisy red/purple/cyan artifacts and broken-looking line segments.

 ![Shader-raymarched spacetime fabric artifacts](assets/captures/spacetime-fabric-artifact.png)

-The next direction is to render the fabric as real OpenGL line geometry instead of as a raymarched shader illusion.
-The plan is to generate grid vertices in C++, bend those vertices with a simple parabola/gravity-well equation, upload them to a VBO/VAO, and draw them with `GL_LINES`.
-The red giant can stay ray-rendered in the fullscreen shader while the fabric becomes a separate mesh-rendered object.
+The fix is to render the fabric as real OpenGL line geometry instead of as a raymarched shader illusion.
+C++ now generates grid vertices, bends those vertices with a simple gravity-well equation, uploads them to a VBO/VAO, and draws them with `GL_LINES`.
+The red giant remains ray-rendered in the fullscreen shader while the fabric is a separate mesh-rendered object.

-The current fix follows that plan: the spacetime fabric is now a separate mesh grid drawn with OpenGL line geometry, while the red giant remains ray-rendered in the fullscreen shader.

 ![Mesh-rendered spacetime fabric fix](assets/captures/mesh-grid-fabric-fix.png)